 Review of Academic Progress for Undergraduate Students

 Records of all undergraduate students are examined at the end of each semester to ensure that students are making consistent and realistic progress toward NDSU graduation standards.
-To be eligible to register continuously without conditions, a student must maintain good academic standing.
-The following minimum scholastic standards, relative to completed credits and institutional grade-point average, constitute good academic standing:
+To be eligible to register continuously without conditions, a student must maintain good academic standing by meeting or exceeding a 2.00 GPA

 Factors Contributing to Academic Standing

 Graded (A, B, C, D, F) courses subject to honor points determine one’s grade point average and academic standing.
 Courses that do not earn honor points (P, W, AU) are not factored into standing, therefore neither advantaging nor disadvantaging the student.
 Minimum credits/courses are not required; standing is factored and applied to the academic record whether only one course is completed or multiple courses are completed during the semester.